chenjizhou/myweb/README.md

-# myweb for Dailymotion Technical Test
+# myweb for Technical Test

 how to run: